Bechamel Sauce

 Notes

-- Spread melted butter on the surface to prevent skin formation and keep warm or cool in cold water bath for later use.
+- Spread melted butter on the surface to prevent skin formation, and keep warm or cool in a cold water bath for later use.

 - Pressing a piece of plastic wrap against its surface will prevent a skin from forming as well.